Chicago60607/RepData_PeerAssessment1/PA1_template.md

 } else {
         mediancomparison <- "different values"
 }
-cat(paste("When comparing this median value with the first part of the assesment they have",mediancomparison))
+print(paste("When comparing this median value with the first part of the assesment they have",mediancomparison))
 ```

 ```
-## When comparing this median value with the first part of the assesment they have different values
+## [1] "When comparing this median value with the first part of the assesment they have different values"
 ```
 ![Plot 3](./figure/plot3.png)